An Introduction to Tau Station

 - Don’t try to be clever when doing Discreet Work; for example, what it says “you must find Aearis Tinsley”, you won’t find her by looking through all areas of the current station; you have to follow the mission steps.

-- If you can’t seem to find your next step, try going back to the discreet work area.
+- If you can’t seem to find your next step, the mission overview should help you find it.

 - You can start discreet work while being on a mission.
 The link for discreet work isn’t shown while you are pursuing a mission, but if you follow this link to discreet work, you can start it anyway.